spitlo/spitlo.github.io/content/code/space.md

 Hitting "Save" will save the current state of your composition in the URL, copy it from the address bar to share or to keep it safe somewhere.
 Or bookmark it!

-Channel 10 has a special role (no, it’s not a drum track, sorry MIDI heads) -- everytime a note is struck on it, it either plays the sample for that track, or a short sine note.
+Channel 10 has a special role (no, it’s not a drum track, sorry MIDI heads) -- every time a note is struck on it, it either plays the sample for that track, or a short sine note.
 The sine note is picked randomly on each play, from an array of notes (usually a scale) picked randomly on each load.
 The octave is also set randomly for each note, ranging from 2 to 7.
 Finally, the duration is set randomly from an eighth note to a sixty-fourth note, with shorter notes being a bit more likely.

-The prompt for ImaginAIry -- for anyone interested -- was "70's sci-fi landscape", the full comand was:
+The prompt for ImaginAIry -- for anyone interested -- was "70's sci-fi landscape", the full command was:

 ```bash
 imagine "70's sci-fi landscape" -w 1024 -h 256 -r 100 --tile